Expanding Your Isopod Collection - Isopods For Sale UK | PostPods

 Black Pearl Isopods (Cubaris sp.)

-There is something enchanting about any of the Cubaris species, and these are something special.
-The pearlescent sheen over a mostly black body makes these a species well worth having to display in a dedicated setup.
+There's something enchanting about the Cubaris, and these are special even by that standard - a pearlescent sheen over a mostly black body that really earns a dedicated display setup.

-One of the great things about isopods is the varieties that you can keep, and the rewarding feeling that comes from seeing your colonies increase in size.
-Even today after years of owning and breeding isopods, and with a sizeable collection myself, I still get that leap of excitement when I get to start working with a new species.
+For me, the real pleasure is the sheer variety you can keep, and watching your colonies grow over time.
+Even now, after years of keeping and breeding isopods and with a sizeable collection of my own, I still get that little leap of excitement every time I start working with a new species.
+That feeling never really goes away - and it's a big part of why this hobby is so rewarding.

 Leave a comment